Agamnentzar/ag-psd/README_PSD.md

 }
 ```

-If you expect the fields to be in one specific format you can just verity that it's correct and throw an error if it's a format that you didn't expect:
+If you expect the fields to be in one specific format you can just verify that it's correct and throw an error if it's a format that you didn't expect:

 ```ts
 // handle only RGB colors